Safe sleep for newborns is a new parent’s number one priority to keep our little ones safe.

 SIDS & SUDI – Safe Sleep for Newborns

 Sudden Infant Death Syndrome (SIDS) and Sudden Unexpected Death in Infancy (SUDI) are terms given to the unexpected death of an apparently healthy child under the age of one during sleep where after an autopsy, no other cause of death can be identified.
 The exact reason for SIDS and SUDI are still unknown and therefore there is no known cure and no hard and fast preventative measure that will guarantee you will not have to experience the heartbreak that no parent should ever have to experience.
+Safe sleep for newborns is our number one priority.

 Research over the past three decades however has identified some contributing factors that may increase a child’s risk of having a SIDS event as well as some simple strategies that parents can implement at home to significantly reduce the risk of SIDS and Sleep Accidents occurring.